IMO set to collide with EU over vessel CO2 emissions

 The consultation will be followed by an impact assessment and drafting of a Commission proposal between April and June, with a final proposal to be presented in the fourth quarter, said Commission spokesman Isaac Valero-Ladron.

-IMO Secretary-General Koji Sekimizu has called for an impact assessment study on nine different market-based proposals and to finalize it by 2013.
+IMO Secretary-General Koji Sekimizu has called for an impact assessment study on nine different market-based proposals and to finalise it by 2013.

 “Let us work together and set ourselves the challenge of completing all of the work on the establishment of a market-based measure by a target year of 2015,” he said in his opening speech on Monday.